 The Crown Bees Mason Bee Nesting tray includes a forty-eight hole wood tray perfect for 20 to 25 male mason bees.
 The tray is designed for owners to easily manage their bees during harvest.
 The nesting trays are re-usable which cuts down on year-to-year costs.

-Each tray has side notches that lock into neighboring trays, and help to keep out pests from entering from the sides.
+Each tray has side notches that lock into neighbouring trays, and help to keep out pests from entering from the sides.
 On the front portion of the wood trays, they are arranged at varying depths which are burnished to create a unique pattern that helps with to orient the mason bees.

 The Crown Bees Mason Bee House is quite easy to install and I recommended it especially to those who are new or are planning to start mason bee raising.
 With this product, mason bees are safely kept during the colder temperatures, which readies them for the Spring, where mason bees break their dormancy, and actively pollinate.